irenenikk/parser-evaluation/README.md

 ### Quantitative evaluation

 This project uses MaltEval for quantitative analysis, but does not contain the jar for it.
-You can run the quantiative analysis with the script `utils_scripts/evaluate_sentences.sh`
+You can run the quantiative analysis with the script `utils_scripts/evaluate_sentences.sh`.
+The results will be stored in the folder `evaluation_results`.